 It means that NYC diners must responsibly enjoy outdoor dining.
 By wearing face coverings while waiting to be seated and while not actively eating and drinking.
 Taking necessary safety measures is imperative.

 NYC is embarking on the new territory, and the guidelines implemented by the city and state should be taken seriously.
-It is the responsibility of the restaurants, and it’s diners to take the necessary measures and adhere to protocals.
-Many other states have had challanges with reopening including a spike in COVID-19 cases (Texas, Oregon, Florida).
-Open Restaurant is a great way to help restaurants rebound from the effects of COVID-19 and a geat way to push the economy along.
+It is the responsibility of the restaurants, and it’s diners to take the necessary measures and adhere to protocols.
+Many other states have had challenges with reopening including a spike in COVID-19 cases (Texas, Oregon, Florida).
+Open Restaurant is a great way to help restaurants rebound from the effects of COVID-19 and a great way to push the economy along.
 And there is a great deal of uncertainty.
 There is a great need for responsibility.

 As Always, Sending Love.
 Stay Safe.